 FASTQ files generated from the Illumina sequencer are processed using the Tapestri DNA Pipeline.
 Adapter sequences are trimmed from the sequenced reads.
 Reads that are too short are discarded, and the Tapestri barcode structures are extracted from the reads.

-The reads are then mapped to human genome hg19 (GRCh37) or mm10 (GRCm38) using BWA-MEM.
+The reads are then mapped to the genome using BWA-MEM.
 The extracted barcodes on the mapped reads are error corrected on a whitelist of known barcodes using a Hamming distance approach.
 Reads lacking an insert sequence between gene-specific primers or mapped to off-target loci are discarded.
 The barcodes are identified as cells using a three-step process.

 The cells are genotyped with the Genome Analysis Toolkit using GATK best practices recommendations via a joint calling approach.
 Each cell is haplotyped at a reference confidence mode to enable per-bp confidence estimates for a site being strictly homozygous-reference.
 The per-bp resolution is maintained while merging the genomic-vcf (gvcfs) for all cells using GATKs combineGVCFs tool.

 Finally, joint genotyping is performed for all cells using GATKs genotypeGVCFs tool.
 Loci found to be non-variant are maintained in the final output.
 Genotyping parameters were optimized for high sensitivity, maximum 2 alternate alleles were reported for each site, minimum base quality for variant calling was 10, and heterozygosity was 0.001.